oopsmonk/documentation/chronicle/1.1/references/chronicle-api-reference.md

 ## Pagination

-Requests to the `findTransactions` endpoint can return an unknown amount of zero-value transaction hashes.
+Requests to the `findTransactions` endpoint can return an unknown amount of transaction hashes.
 The exact amount is known only after the query has been executed.
 Therefore, this endpoint returns a limited amount of transaction hashes.

 If you receive a `hints.paging_state` array, more transaction hashes are available for your request.
 To request these transaction hashes, call the endpoint again, using the returned `hints` field from the first call as a parameter.

+Transaction hashes are returned in order from newest to oldest, according to the transactions' `attachmentTimestamp` fields.

 ## Base URL